Ff phages: Genetics

 The DNA sequence of the fd genome has 6408 nucleotide comprising 9 genes, but the genome has 11 open reading frames producing 11 proteins, since two genes, gene 2 and gene 1, have internal in-frame translation starts, generating two additional proteins, p10 and p11.
 The genome also contains a short non-coding intergenic sequence.
 M13 and f1 sequences are slightly different from fd.
 They both have only 6407 nucleotides; f1 differs from fd in 180 positions (only 10 of these changes are reflected in amino-acid changes in gene products) and M13 has only 59 nucleotide differences from f1.
 For many purposes the phages in the Ff group can be considered as interchangeable.

 Five gene products are part of the virion: the major coat protein (p8) and the minor proteins capping the two ends, p3 and p6 at one end, and p7 and p9 at the other end.
 Three gene products (p2, p5, and p10) are cytoplasmic proteins needed for DNA synthesis and the rest are membrane proteins involved in assembly of the virion.

 The gene encoding p1 has been used as a conserved marker gene, along with three other features specific for inovirus genomes, in an automatic machine-learning approach to identify over 10000 inovirus-like sequences from microbial genomes.

-Life cycle
+Replication cycle

 Infection

 The p3 protein is anchored to one end of the virion by the C-terminal domain of p3.
 Infection of host bacteria involves interaction of two different N-terminal regions of p3 with two different sites of the host bacteria.
 First, the N2 domain of p3 attaches to the outer tip of the F-pilus, and the pilus retracts into the cell.
 This retraction may involve depolymerization of the pilus subunit assembly into the cell membrane at the base of the pilus by a reversal of the pilus growth and polymerization process.
 As the tip of the pilus bearing p3 approaches the cell wall, the N1 domain of p3 interacts with the bacterial TolQRA protein to complete infection and release the genome into the cytoplasm of the host.